conwetlab/WMarket/README.md

  * Delete a store making a `DELETE` request to `/api/v2/store/STORE_NAME`
  * Delete a description making a `DELETE` request to `/api/v2/store/STORE_NAME/description/DESCRIPTION_NAME`

-For an extended documentation, you can check the API REference available at:
+For an extended documentation, you can check the API Reference available at:

 * [Apiary](http://docs.fiwaremarketplace.apiary.io)
 * [GitHub Pages](http://conwetlab.github.io/WMarket)